• Skip to main content

 Science Lesson Plans for the Week

-Throughout the one to three weeks, students will complete different science activities about 7 animal habitats.
+Throughout the unit, students will complete different science activities covering 9 animal habitats.

-Students will learn about animal habitats: Arctic, Freshwater, Rainforest, Desert, Forest, Ocean, and Grasslands habitats.
+Students will learn about the Antarctic, Arctic, Desert, Forest, Freshwater, Mountain, Ocean, Savanna, and Rainforest habitats.

-When students are done with this science unit, they are able to show what they know by writing expository text in their interactive Habitats Book, Habitat Research Project, and Animal Research Project.
+When students are done with this science unit, they will show what they know by writing expository text in their interactive Habitats Book, Habitat Research Project, and Animal Research Project.

 I've created this Animal Habitats Science Unit so our students can learn and research about 7 different animal habitats in a hands-on way.